 Arroz con gandules is not strictly for Christmas it’s just a must have during Christmas!
 It is the most loved rice, very tender and full of flavor and I love the pigeon peas because they kind of pop in your mouth.
-This is really great and believe it or not it makes great leftovers.
-It doesn’t get hard and brittle like most left over rice.
+This is great and, believe it or not, it makes great leftovers.
+It doesn’t get hard and brittle like most leftover rice.
 It stays soft and re-heats very well.
-Make a big pot because your going to want more later.
+Make a big pot because you’re going to want more later.
 My favorite way to have arroz con gandules leftovers is topped with a runny egg!
 NOM!

 - 4 cups medium grain rice, rinsed

 - 4 strips pork belly or uncured thick cut bacon

 - 1 15 oz can Gandules (Pigeon Peas), drained